-If the Corporation proposes to undertake a Change of Control, the Corporation shall accelerate the vesting of all outstanding Options to provide that, notwithstanding the vesting provisions otherwise applicable, each outstanding Option is fully vested and either (as determined by the Compensation Committee in its discretion): (a) may be conditionally exercisable for common shares; or (b) may be conditionally surrendered for a cash payment equal to the difference between the Change of Control Price and the Option Price multiplied by the number of common shares that may be acquired under the Option, upon (or where permitted by the Compensation Committee, prior to) the completion of the Change of Control.
+If the Corporation proposes to undertake a Change of Control, the Corporation shall accelerate the vesting of all outstanding options to provide that, notwithstanding the vesting provisions otherwise applicable, each outstanding option is fully vested and either (as determined by the Compensation Committee in its discretion): (a) may be conditionally exercisable for common shares; or (b) may be conditionally surrendered for a cash payment equal to the difference between the Change of Control Price and the Option Price (each as defined in the Stock Option Plan) multiplied by the number of common shares that may be acquired under the option, upon (or where permitted by the Compensation Committee, prior to) the completion of the Change of Control.

-A "Change of Control" is defined as: (a) the liquidation, dissolution or wind-up of the Corporation; (ii) the sale or conveyance of all or substantially all of the property or assets of the Corporation; (iii) an amalgamation, merger or consolidation of the Corporation with any other company (otherwise than pursuant to an internal corporate reorganization that would not affect control of the Corporation) or the acquisition of shares, or the right to acquire shares, of the Corporation, as a result of which any person or group (other than entities and persons related to the Lundin family) would beneficially own shares entitling such person or group to cast more than 50% of the votes attaching to all shares in the capital of the Corporation, by way of an offer, an arrangement or otherwise; or (iv) any other transaction the Board deems to be a Change of Control for the purposes of the Stock Option Plan.
+For the purposes of the Stock Option Plan, a "Change of Control" is defined as: (a) the liquidation, dissolution or wind-up of the Corporation; (b) the sale or conveyance of all or substantially all of the property or assets of the Corporation; (c) an amalgamation, merger or consolidation of the Corporation with any other company (otherwise than pursuant to an internal corporate reorganization that would not affect control of the Corporation) or the acquisition of common shares, or the right to acquire common shares, of the Corporation, as a result of which any person or group (other than entities and persons related to the Lundin family) would beneficially own common shares entitling such person or group to cast more than 50% of the votes attaching to all common shares in the capital of the Corporation, by way of an offer, an arrangement or otherwise; or (iv) any other transaction the Board deems to be a Change of Control for the purposes of the Stock Option Plan.